xaynezz/1015/README.md

   - Data cleaning
   - Data exporting

-5.Explore `machine_learning.ipynb` .
+5.Explore `machine_learning.ipynb`.
 This notebook includes:
   - Machine Learning (Part 2)

 ## Conclusion

 Overall, we have learnt a lot from this project.
-We learnt about and utilised many new concepts that were not taught in the lab.
-We also realised that we have have used the wrong approach by trying to utilise time series forcasting, which is not as effective when used on yearly data.
-This experience has been fruitful for us and we will remember these new concepts for other data science projects going forward.
+We discovered and utilised many new concepts that were not taught to us in labs.
+We managed to conclude that Autoregression(AR) on score is the best model for forecasting.
+However, we also realised that we may have used the wrong approach by trying to utilise time series forecasting, which is not as effective when used on yearly data.
+This experience has been fruitful, and we will remember these new concepts for other data science projects going forward.

+## Libraries Used
+- ipython 8.2.0
+- matplotlib 3.4.3
+- numpy 1.21.2
+- pandas 1.3.3
+- plotly 5.7.0
+- scikit_learn 1.0.2
+- scipy 1.8.0
+- seaborn 0.11.2
+- statsmodels 0.13.2

 ## Models Used
 - Linear Regression